 Performance benchmarking

-Company performance benchmarking compares the performance metrics of a firm against industry benchmarks.
+Company performance benchmarking compares a firm's performance metrics against industry benchmarks.
 This type of company benchmarking focuses on key performance indicators (KPIs).

 Competitive benchmarking